nwolber/xCUTEr/README.md

 ##### Forwarding and Tunneling
 Forwarding instructs the host to open a tunnel from the host to the machine xCUTEr is running on.
-The same is possible for the opposite direction, where local connection attempts are tunneled to the remote host

 ```json
 "forwarding": {
     "remoteHost": "0.0.0.0",